jweissenberger/newsletter/README.md

 - NewsPaper3k

 ## Run the app:
+Cloud:<br>
-Run the bash file `start_up.sh` on an EC2 instance and then access the web app over your browser.
+Run the bash file `start_up.sh` on an AWS EC2 instance and then access the web app over your browser.

+Locally:<br>
+Flask and Python way(quickest): Install the requirements in a new environment: `cd flask-app; pip install -r requirements.txt`<br>
+Then in `newsletter/flask-app/newsletter` run `python local_app.py`

+** When you run the app this way, it won't use a task queue and therefore won't display its progress in writing the newsletter.
+So the app will hang for 1-10 minutes depending on how many articles you pass in and the power of your computer and then return a page with the newsletter. **

+Docker way: install docker and docker compose and run `docker-compose up`

 ## HuggingFace
 The important ML models for this repo are taken from HuggingFace's transformers library.